BloomBooks/BloomStoryPrimer/Story Primer/Story Primer/ReadMe_en.md

 The story primer templates are designed to be used with only one language at a time.
 They may produce unexpected results if used to create bilingual or trilingual books.

+If you create a book with these templates, you are encouraged to change the Copyright and License to fit your situation.

 For more information, see this [PDF from Glenys Waters](file:///HowToUseStoryPrimerTemplates.pdf).
 # Printing a Story Primer
 This template is set to A4 Portrait, to produce a newspaper-like format.
 If you prefer a different size, your printer